 Your purchase habits and even browsing history are not going unnoticed.
 Amazon already uses that information to help provide you with better recommendations for products you may want to have right away or later.
 Amazon is arguably the world’s greatest organizer of consumer data - both purchasing and intent - already.
 Adding fresh groceries and the power of a well established brand such as Whole Foods, offers a whole new level for the technology giant to compete at and a segway into the $800 billion dollar annual food and beverage marketplace.

 Amazon is already masterful in providing useful recommendations.
 These recommendations can now extend to your grocery shopping, including replenishing supplies when low or finding and ordering groceries for recipes on the go or using Alexa.
 Since Amazon already remembers your purchasing history so well, you can benefit from discounts, coupons and other privileges that you do not have to the same degree with your local grocery store.
 This incentive in turn, encourages you to shop more with Amazon online, enjoying both convenience and better pricing.
-For Amazon, this leads to more customers, greater customer retention and longer, more rewarding customer lifecycle.
+For Amazon, this leads to more customers, greater customer retention and a longer, more rewarding customer lifecycle.

-Purchasing Whole Foods helps Amazon gain even more data specific to grocery shopping.
+Purchasing Whole Foods helps Amazon gain even more data, specific to grocery shopping.
 Amazon's mastery of how to leverage data is already apparent in its booming e-commerce business.
 Access to Whole Foods' customer data will help Amazon better understand the needs of customers, predict new behavior and create a long-lasting, loyal customer base.

 Grocery shopping is something most people do every week.
 Unlike e-commerce products such as technology or apparel, grocery shopping is essential, frequent and also habitual.
 This kind of insight into consumers is very valuable as it enables Amazon to tailor individual grocery shopping experiences.
 Amazon can also upsell other products like it is already doing at Whole Food stores by offering Amazon Echo products right next to fresh produce.
+While selling technology products next to grocery store items may not be easy at a local grocery store, this combination and others may grow in popularity now through Amazon.

 Existing Whole Foods customers also are considerably more affluent than shoppers at other grocery stores, with $1000/month available in discretionary income on average, according to Business Insider.
 Upselling new products is a natural next step, as well as offering convenient delivery services same day through Prime Now or in the next two to three days via Amazon Prime.